mtp1032/WoWThreads/WoWThreads-complete.md

 - None

 #### Returns:
-- If successful: returns a thread handle abd a nil result
+- If successful: returns a thread handle and the result is nil.
-- If failure: nil is returned and the result parameter is as described previously
+- If failure: nil is returned, and the result parameter contains an error message (result[1]) and a stack trace (result[2]).

 #### Usage:
 ```lua